-Esther Esquivel Graduate Coordinator eesquivel@arizona.edu
+Business Manager emlopez@arizona.edu

 Getting Started Guide for PhD Students

 Welcome to the Educational Leadership and Policy PhD Program in the College of Education at the University of Arizona.
 We look forward to working with you as you develop theoretical, practical, and critical knowledge and skills to support your work, research, leadership and policymaking in education.